 Coffee, cake, coffee, more cake – there are plenty of opportunities to spend time gazing into each other’s eyes in Vienna’s elegant coffee houses.
 Going for a February weekend means you’ll have a good chance of snow, but that will just add to the romance.
 Hats, scarves, walking arm in arm to the next cafe or museum, could you imagine a better way to spend your Valentine’s?

 If you don’t get lost in love, at least you’re likely to get lost in the beguiling streets of the Barri Gòtic, the Gothic Quarter.
-Hopefully you won’t end up arguing about who’s fault it is, but instead get happily lost among vintage shops, cocktail bars and cafés.
+Hopefully you won’t end up arguing about whose fault it is, but instead get happily lost among vintage shops, cocktail bars and cafés.
 In the nearby Raval district, don’t miss the ‘street of kisses’, Carrer dels Petons.
 Legend has it that men sentenced to death gave a final farewell to their wives here.
-Hopefully you’ll be together for a lot longer than them.
+Hopefully you’ll be together for a lot longer than them though!

 Ah, Lisbon, city of grand Gothic cathedrals, stately museums, ancient monasteries and even more heavenly pastries.
 This Portuguese beauty tempts those who’ve skipped on their porridge with the morning waft of bread from its fadistas and seduces the sweet-toothed with the empanadas de Belém of Antiga Confeitaria.
 But of course, music is the egg tart of love, so surfeit on sweet pastry and let the fado play long into the night.